puppetlabs/puppet-docs/source/pe/3.1/console_event-inspector.markdown

 Analyzing Changes and Failures
 -----

 Once the summary view has brought a group of events to your attention, you can use event inspector to analyze their root causes.
-To see how this works in a practical sense, let's work through an example.
+Event inspector groups events into types based on their role in Puppet’s configuration code.
+Instead of taking a node-centric perspective on a deployment, event inspector takes a more holistic approach by adding the class and resource views.
+One way to think about this is to see the node as *where* an event takes place, while a class shows *what* was changed and a resource shows *how* that change came about.To see how this works in a practical sense, let's work through an example.

 Assume you are a sysadmin and Puppet developer for a large web commerce enterprise.
 While you were in a meeting, your team started rolling out a new deployment of web servers.
 In the summary pane's default initial classes view, you note that a failure has been logged for the `testweb` class that you use for test configurations on new web server instances.